 ED telehealth services like telepsychiatry allow hospitals to give patients faster access to high-quality psychiatric care through a virtual visit.
 This level of access means behavioral health patients don’t have to wait for hours to receive treatment from their ED physician.
 In addition, they can bypass an in-person consultation from a psychiatric provider, which can mean a shorter length of stay in the ED.

 One study even found that a virtual visit conducted in the ED lasted 30-45 minutes — in stark contrast to traditional in-person ED visits, which can take 2 to 2.5 hours.

 Since the start of the COVID-19 pandemic, patients have increasingly welcomed telemedicine into their healthcare journey as they seek more convenience and partnership with their healthcare providers.
 A study published in 2021 found that around 82% of respondents considered a virtual visit as good as an in-person visit by a clinician.

-That means telepsychiatry can offer a more comfortable, high-quality, and efficient ED experience for patients experiencing critical mental health conditions.
+That means ED telehealth providers can offer a more comfortable, high-quality, and efficient ED experience for patients experiencing critical mental health conditions.

-Studies have found that EDs that don’t use telepsychiatry are three times more likely to have used observation services to reduce ED crowding.
+Studies have found that EDs that don’t use ED telehealth services like telepsychiatry are three times more likely to have used observation services to reduce ED crowding.
 However, these observation services often result in high admission and transfer rates.

-Not only that, but observation services can prove costly because they often require an investment in additional staffing.
+Observation services can also prove costly because they often require an investment in additional staffing.
 To make matters worse, many hospitals and health systems struggle to meet Medicare’s requirement to follow up with behavioral health patients within seven days of discharge.

-In short, the current approach to behavioral health management is just not sustainable given today’s evolving healthcare landscape, which has become more focused on value than on the number of services provided.
+The current approach to behavioral health management is not sustainable given an evolving healthcare landscape that’s more focused on value than on the number of services provided.